Legal 2023 MLB Spring Training Betting Guide

-In two US states – Washington and Connecticut – there are laws barring online gambling in general, but these have never been enforced as regards private individuals wagering on sports over the Internet.
+In one US state – Washington – there are laws barring online gambling in general, but these have never been enforced as regards private individuals wagering on sports over the Internet.
 Still, please be sure to follow all local gambling mandates.
 You don’t want to get tossed for batting out of order!

 Where To Bet On 2023 MLB Spring Training

 Despite the overwhelming popularity of betting on baseball in the United States, you can’t find Spring Training odds at most domestic books in legal sports betting states.
 This is because the MLB – in its tepid but practical support for sports betting in general – has formally requested that domestic sportsbooks refrain from posting Spring Training betting lines (as well as minor league betting lines).